lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 However, the last example would be considered bad style.
 The logic of a program is much easier to follow if statements are laid out at the right columns.

-The `for` statement loops from a start to a final value, inclusive.
+The numeric `for` statement loops from a start to a final value, inclusive.
 There can be a third number, which is the 'step' used in calculating the next value.
+To print the greetings out backwards:

+    for i = 5, 1, -1 do print("hello",  i) end

-So to print a little table of sine values from 0 to &pi; with steps of 0.1 is simple:
+So to print a little table of sine values from 0 to &pi; with steps of 0.1:

-    for x = 0,math.pi,0.1 do
+    for x = 0, math.pi, 0.1 do
-        print(x,math.sin(x))
+        print(x, math.sin(x))
     end

 There is something you need to know about `for` variables; they only exist inside